 - Vendor contracts

 How well an HOA or Condominium operates relies on the quality of the governing documents, and how closely the governing board holds to those documents.
-However, even under the best of circumstances, stuff happens.
-Let Macomber Law lend a hand in getting your HOA back on track before home values suffer.
+Even under the best of circumstances however, stuff happens.
+Macomber Law will lend a hand and get your HOA back on track.
+Better to take action before home values suffer.

-In the interest of community cohesion, Macomber Law initially addresses an HOA problem in the least confrontational way possible.
-However, when a softball approach doesn't work, Macomber Law aggressively pursues its clients' interests to the fullest extent of the law.
+In the interest of community cohesion, Macomber Law initially takes a non-confrontational stance.
+When a softball approach doesn't work, Macomber Law changes gears and aggressively pursues its client's interests to the fullest extent of the law.

-Don't let housing values be affected by HOA community issues.
-Trust Macomber Law can get your HOA back on track.
+Don't let housing values suffer.
+Macomber Law will get your HOA back on track.

 Call 866-511-1500 for a 45 minute, no-charge consultation.